AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ![PayPal button](assets/paypal-button.png){width="350" zoomable="yes"}

-You can configure [!UICONTROL PayPal Smart Buttons] in the store configuration or the Payment Services Home.
+You can configure [!UICONTROL PayPal Smart Buttons] in the store configuration or the [!DNL Payment Services] Home.
 See [Settings](settings.md#payment-buttons) for more information.

 See PayPal's [Payment methods documentation](https://developer.paypal.com/docs/checkout/payment-methods/) to learn in which countries each payment method is currently available.